Model of the city of Pithole.

 Pithole, Pennsylvania

 In early 1865, oil was struck at the base of a wooded hillside in Western Pennsylvania.
-Within nine months the woods had been replaced by a small city of 15,000 fortune-seekers.
-It was named Pithole after nearby Pithole Creek, which was named after a nearby stinking crack in the ground that was generally assumed to be a portal to hell.
+Within nine months there were 15,000 fortune-seekers on that hillside, and the woods had been replaced by a small city named Pithole.
+It was named after nearby Pithole Creek, which was named after a nearby stinking crack in the ground that was generally assumed to be a portal to hell.

 That pithole is still here, although it's off-limits on private property.
 Pithole the city, however, has vanished.
 The price of oil dropped to $4.50 a barrel, the hoped-for underground ocean of oil turned out to be more like a puddle, the fortune-seekers left, and the buildings were burned down or broken up for scrap.
 Trees once again cover the hillside.